 2. Process Data Only for the Stated Purpose

-3. Ensure Data Accuracy and Completeness
+3. Keep Data Accurate and Complete

 4. Implement Reasonable Security Safeguards